marziq/tourista/README.md

 ## Introduction

 Tourista is a comprehensive web-based tour management system designed to streamline the process of planning and booking tours for customers.
 Developed using the Laravel framework, the system leverages modern web technologies to provide an intuitive and user-friendly interface.
-Tourista caters to individuals and families seeking seamless travel arrangements, combining essential features like flight, hotel, rental vehicle, and attraction bookings into a unified platform.
+Tourista caters to individuals and families seeking seamless travel arrangements, combining essential features like flight, hotel, rental vehicle, tour packages, and attraction bookings into a unified platform.

 The system empowers users to explore curated travel packages, customize their itineraries, and manage all aspects of their travel plans effortlessly.
 With a secure payment gateway integration, Tourista ensures safe and reliable financial transactions, making it the go-to platform for stress-free travel planning.